 Cincinnati Baha’is gain visibility, collaborators through festival participation

 When Baha’is saw their allotted space for the Festival of Faiths in Cincinnati, Ohio, it felt like divine intervention.
-The booth, with its poster saying “One God, One Faith,” was the first that all 1,500-plus attendees saw as they entered the room.
+The booth, with its poster saying “One God, One Faith,” was the first that all 1,500-plus attendees saw as they entered the room on the Xavier University campus on June 24.

 And the Baha’is made full use of that fortuitous location, says Deborah Clark Vance, who serves as corresponding secretary of the Cincinnati Spiritual Assembly, the Faith’s local governing body.